-Even I’ve been a manipulative person, using my masterful communication skills to get my selfish needs met by those closest to me.
-In fact, I’ve been manipulative in every relationship I’ve ever been in except the one I’m in now.
-It took a several breakups and a divorce for me to see the light of my ways.
+A few years ago I realized that I was also a manipulative person for most of my life, using my masterful communication skills to get my selfish needs met by those closest to me.
+In every relationship I’d ever been in I found ways to manipulate my partner.
+It took several breakups and finally a divorce for me to realize that my behavior was the reason for most of the heartaches I went through (and put others through).

-Manipulation comes in many forms, but there are a few commonalities between those that do it.
+Manipulation comes in many forms but there are a few commonalities between the people that do it.
 My manipulation took the form of judgment.
-I found things to judge about my romantic partners over the years, and I would do my best to make them feel bad for their behavior.
+I found things to judge about my romantic partners over the years and I would do my best to make them feel bad for their behavior.
 It didn’t even matter if their behavior was “bad”, it only mattered that it didn’t live up to my standards.

-Over the years and a few relationships later, I became quite good at criticizing those I loved (but only romantic partners, not friends or family).
-I also found ways to make them feel so guilty about their own behavior, that they would stop doing what made me upset – but only for a short time.
-Then they would go right back to the behavior I disapproved of.
+After many failed relationships I became quite good at criticizing those I loved (but only romantic partners, not friends or family).
+I found clever ways to make them feel guilty about their behavior so that they would stop doing whatever made me upset.
+After a few days however they would often go right back to the behavior I disapproved of, triggering me to become judgmental and manipulative all over again.
+This kept the cycle of emotional abuse going.

-No matter how much I tried to manipulate the situation, it would only work for a few days then return to status quo.
-That’s because when someone’s actions are not self-initiated, their behavior is not self-empowered.
-When you’re told what to do, the behavior may not to last because it feels forced upon you.
+When someone’s actions are not self-initiated, their behavior is not self-empowered.
+When you’re told what to do, the new behavior you begin may not to last because it feels forced upon you.
 When it’s self-empowered, where you came up with the idea to change, it will usually last a lot longer if not indefinitely.

 This is so far from the truth.

 Whenever you’re made to feel wrong or guilty by the person who is supposed to love and support you, they are most likely trying to fulfill their own selfish needs.
-For most of my life, my needs involved my partner complying to my standards (something they did here and there, but never all the time).
-This meant that I was always in a triggered state.
+For most of my life my needs involved my partner trying to comply my standards (something they could accomplish occasionally but never all the time).
+This meant that I was almost always in a triggered state.
 I would think “Why won’t she do what I want her to do?”
-And that caused me to behave badly trying to make her do what I wanted.
+And then I’d behave badly trying to make her do what I wanted.

-The biggest problem with manipulative relationships is that the victim doesn’t know exactly why they feel bad or how the manipulator does what they do.
-Manipulators are extremely adept at word-craft and they know exactly what to say to trigger their guilt, shame and anxiety.
-They know how to put their victim in a weaker state so that they will appear to be the strong one that the victim will look up to for the answers.
+The biggest problem for the partner of a manipulator is that they don’t know exactly why they feel bad or how the manipulator does what they do.
+Manipulators are extremely adept at word-craft and they know exactly what to say to instill in their partner guilt, shame and anxiety.
+They know how to put their victim into a weaker state so that the manipulator will appear to be the strong, smart one that the victim can look up to for the answers.

 A manipulator’s goal is to show you the right way to behave so that you become ideal to them.
-If they prefer blondes and you’re a redhead, you may eventually become blonde in hope to get attention or love.
-The victims don’t know why they feel bad because they don’t even know they are being manipulated.
-To top of off, manipulators often appear as kind and generous to the outside world.
-They treat everyone else with respect and they appear genuinely nice.
-So even if you tell your friends about the manipulation, they may say things like, “What?
+If they prefer blondes and you’re a redhead, you may eventually become blonde in hope to get their attention or love.
+Many victims usually don’t know why they feel bad because they don’t even know they are being manipulated.
+To top it off, manipulators often appear as kind and generous to the outside world.
+They treat everyone else with respect and appear genuinely nice.
+So even if you tell your friends about the manipulation, your friends may say things like, “What?
 I don’t see that at all!
 He does that?
 I don’t believe you.”

 The manipulator wins when all your friends believe you are crazy and see your partner as the one who has to deal with your craziness.
-Your friends and family don’t live with your manipulator so they don’t witness the subtle behavior they put on behind closed doors.
-If you live with a manipulator, you know what I mean.
-However, you may not know how they are manipulating you, you just know that at the end of almost every conversation, you feel guilty or upset in some way.
+Your friends and family don’t live with your manipulator so they don’t witness the subtle bad behavior they do behind closed doors.
+If you live with a manipulator you probably know what I mean.
+You may not know how they are manipulating you, you just know that you often feel guilty or upset at the end of many conversations with them.

 Why?
 Because you listen to the manipulator when they talk.
-You actually believe what they’re saying because you want to believe that they still love you and that you’re worthy.
-They’ve put you down so much that you are hanging on to the relationship in hopes they lift you up and tell you what you want to hear.
+You actually believe what they’re saying because you want to believe that they still love you and that you’re important to them.
+They’ve put you down so much that you get more sucked into their words hoping for praise and proof that you are worthy.
+You hold on to the manipulative relationship longer than it is healthy because you know soon they will lift you up and tell you what you want to hear.
+Unfortunately, love, kindness and understanding is often followed up with a comment about something you’re doing bad or wrong.
+It may be immediate or in a few days but it can almost always be counted on.

-A manipulative person is an absolute wizard at using words to carry out their manipulations.
-Almost always, it is their primary tool.
-The good news about that is that you can measure truth by the amount of action they take after they use those words.
-If they don’t follow through with what they say, then that’s pretty easy to gauge.
-The bad news is they’ll draw you in so easily with their wordplay, that you’ll likely get manipulated anyway.
-Also, they are so good at rationalizing their inaction that they know how to avoid accountability.
+A manipulative person is an absolute wizard at using words to carry out their deeds.
+Almost always, language is their primary tool.
+The good news about that is that brings us much closer to realizing when there’s a manipulation taking place.
+The bad news is they’ll draw you in so easily with their wordplay that you’ll likely get manipulated anyway.

 Let’s break down what a manipulator might say and see if we can figure out why we get duped time and time again.